 The constant changes are the reason for fast and accurate, not precise, estimation.
 The team should estimate the value together to support knowledge sharing, work distribution, and faster planning.
 Story point should be used for preplanning and release planning sessions while time (if even) for sprint planning sessions.

-In part II, we are going to present a SW sample of estimation with story points.
+In part II, we are going to present an estimation SW sample with story points.